WHAT IS TEEN MATTERS?

 One misconception about Teen Matters is that everyone who visits our clinic is having sex.

 You don’t have to be sexually active to be seen at Teen Matters, and you shouldn’t assume that someone is having sex just because you’ve seen them go to Teen Matters.

 In fact, it’s a good idea to visit us before you become sexually active.
 Our Nurses and Health Educators can answer your questions, and give you the tools and information you want so that you can make decisions about your body and health that feel right for you.

 We know that sometimes young people don’t feel comfortable or safe talking to their parents or guardians about sex.
-Although we welcome and encourage parental involvement, we will never require a parent/guardian’s permission for you to be seen, and we will never discuss your visit or treatment with anyone without your express permission.

 We hope to see you soon!